Tabula: Efficiently Computing Nonlinear Activation Functions for Secure Neural Network Inference: Results

-\textbf{Total Communication Reduction}\\ We benchmark the total amount of communication required during the online phase of a single private inference for various network architectures including LeNet, Resnet-32, ResNet-34 and VGG (batch size 1).
+\textbf{Total Online Communication Reduction}\\ We benchmark the total amount of online communication required during the online phase of a single private inference for various network architectures including LeNet, Resnet-32, ResNet-34 and VGG (batch size 1).
 Table \ref{table:communication_relu_pertask} shows the number of ReLUs per network, as well as the communication costs of using garbled circuits (for 32/16/8 bit inputs) vs \textsc{Tabula}. \textsc{Tabula} reduces communication significantly ($>20\times$, $>10\times$, $>5\times$ vs 32,16,8 bit garbled circuits) across various network architectures.

+We additionally compare end-to-end communication costs against \cite{cryptflow}, the current state-of-the-art for neural network inference, on various networks Minionn and ResNet34\citep{minionn}, shown in Table \ref{table:tabula_vs_cryptflow_overall}. \textsc{Tabula}'s compact tables enable much lower communication costs during the online phase of secure neural network inference, leading to an order of magnitude reduction in communication costs.

-Additionally, Figure \ref{fig:communication_relu_pertask_peracc} shows the communication reduction \textsc{Tabula} achieves compared to garbled circuits with $A_n$-bit quantized inputs at a fixed accuracy threshold, and shows \textsc{Tabula} achieves over $8\times-9\times$ communication reduction across networks to maintain close to full precision accuracy.
-Note that these values reflect total communication costs (not just ReLU communication costs); further note that we do not make any architectural changes to the neural network (e.g: replace any ReLU operations with quadratic operations, etc).
+Finally, Figure \ref{fig:communication_relu_pertask_peracc} shows the communication reduction \textsc{Tabula} achieves compared to garbled circuits with $A_n$-bit quantized inputs at a fixed accuracy threshold, and shows \textsc{Tabula} achieves over $8-9\times$ communication reduction across networks to maintain close to full precision accuracy.
+These values reflect total online communication costs, not just ReLU communication costs, and hence we find we are primarily bottlenecked by the communication for the linear layers rather than nonlinear layers.
+Also, we do not make any architectural changes to the neural network (e.g: replace any ReLU operations with quadratic operations, retrain, etc).